zenvercoder/q2assessment/README.md

 * [deploying on heroku](https://devcenter.heroku.com/articles/git#deploying-code)

 * If we have no new things to set up on Heroku, all we have to do to deploy is add, commit, merge, and push. heroku wasn't working `heroku logs` couldn't find express-validator. added and committed it. will it work??
-IT WORKED!!! omg, feelin like a debuggininja
+IT WORKED!!! omg, feelin like a debuggi-ninja

+* got delete route working on localhost. now it's broken on heroku. deleting "heroku postgress page from .env.
+Will this work...

 ## SCSS